roeszler/reabook/README.md

 ## 1. Project Purpose
 ReaBook (the Site) is the scaffold of a real estate advertising site used to present the deployment of an appointment booking system (the App) using a Full Stack Frameworks.

-A primary personal focus of this project has been to learn to integrate database functionality.
+A primary personal focus of this project has been to learn to integrate agile processes, database functionality and form part of a larger professional portfolio.
 As a student I decided to extend myself into a scope larger than was required for portfolio project 4.
-This was done to practice, test and increase the depth of my experience in planning, design and coding of full stack solutions.
+This was done to practice, test and increase the depth of my experience in planning, design and implementation of full stack solutions.

 ### Database Functionality
 At the time of release, the site is deployed via the [Heroku](https://www.heroku.com/platform) platform at https://reabook.herokuapp.com/.
 Here users can: